Federal Gov’t Rejects South Carolina Voting Law

 One thing we need to do: cling to God!
 Trust Him for all you are worth!
 There is no One Person who is as capable, as loving, as perfect, just, and holy as He.
 Whether I know the outcome of something before it happens is not important.
 The only important thing I can do is trust God to accomplish what He will accomplish in order for Him to be glorified.
 That’s it.
 There is nothing better, nothing more important, and certainly nothing else worth living for.

-Entry filed under: 9/11, alienology, Atheism and religion, Barack Hussein Obama, Barry Sotero, Communism, Demonic, dispensationalism, Eastern Mysticism, emergent church, Gun Control, Islam, Islamofascism, israel, Judaism, Life in America, Maitreya, new age movement, Posttribulational Rapture, Pretribulational Rapture, Radical Islam, rapture, Religious - Christian - End Times, Religious - Christian - Prophecy, Religious - Christian - Theology, salvation, Satanism, second coming, Sharia Law, Shelf Reliance, Socialism, temple mount, Thrive Shelf Reliance, Transhumanism, ufology.
+Entry filed under: 9/11, alienology, Atheism and religion, Barack Hussein Obama, Barry Sotero, Communism, Demonic, dispensationalism, Eastern Mysticism, emergent church, Gun Control, Islam, Islamofascism, israel, Judaism, Life in America, Maitreya, new age movement, Posttribulational Rapture, Pretribulational Rapture, Radical Islam, rapture, Religious - Christian - End Times, Religious - Christian - Prophecy, Religious - Christian - Theology, salvation, Satanism, second coming, Sharia Law, Socialism, temple mount, Transhumanism, ufology.
 Tags: fast and furious, justice department says minorities might not have proper papers to vote, justice department sues south caroline for voting law.